Safety improvements for pedestrians and people on bikes coming soon

 In the 2021 to 2031 10-year Budget, Auckland Council allocated $152 million of new spending on climate change initiatives over 10 years.

 Adding these safety improvements will require re-allocating some road space.
-We will work hard to maintain adequate parking availability.

 As the work progresses, there will also be temporary disruptions to traffic flow on Bayswater Avenue.
 We will let residents and commuters know about any planned disruptions well ahead of any work.